gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Game-Mode.md

 ## Example

 This is a Game Mode to go alongside a custom All Regrow round set.
-It has a base of `GameModeType.None` because the properties of Medium difficulty apply by default unless manually overriden.
+It has a base of `GameModeType.None` because the properties of Medium difficulty apply by default unless manually overridden.

 ```cs
 public class AllRegrowMode : ModGameMode